All Episodes

 Ancillary Data Table.

-Let me see if I can think of a good reason why...
-Please do.
+Gosh, Mr. Bell, let me see if I can think of a good reason why he might do that.

-Anyway, it's a bulletin, folks.
+Anyway, it's a bulletin post.

 I mean, here they are.

-They are very high-res and I've had a chance to look at some of the details and there are exquisitely interesting and enigmatic features.
+They are very high-res, and I've had a chance to look at some of the details, and there are exquisitely interesting and enigmatic features.

-And at that point, I'm going to turn this over to Tom Van Planner, because unlike me, he's had about 24 hours to look at these pictures, to enlarge some of the objects, to actually do sectional enhancements, and he has some news.
+And at that point, I'm going to turn this over to Tom Van Flander because, unlike me, he's had about 24 hours to look at these pictures to enlarge some of the objects to actually do sectional enhancements.

 Tom, Professor, welcome to the program.

-Yes, thank you, Art.
+Yes, thanks, Art.

 I don't know how you got it, but you got it, and you've been up 24 hours looking at them.

-They are good, high-resolution photographs?
+They are good high-resolution photographs.

 That's right.